3DMIN/3DMIN.github.io/_start/look.md

 <a href="http://tai-studio.org"><div class="circle" style="background: url('/images/landingpage/DominikHildebrand.jpg') no-repeat center center;"></div></a>
     <h1><a href="http://himalo.de">Dominik Hildebrand Marques Lopes</a></h1>
     <h1>
     studied audio and video engineering at FH-Düsseldorf and Robert Schuhmann Music School Düsseldorf.
 He graduated in Arts and Media at UdK Berlin and holds a Meisterschüler degree.
 He lectured, tinkered, designed sounds and did AV-programming and media design workshops at various universities.
-He worked as a researcher at KuG Graz and at the 3DMIN project (UdK Berlin).
+He worked as a researcher at KuG Graz and at the <a href="http://3dmin.org">3DMIN project</a> (UdK Berlin).
 </h1>
 </article>